 This course is designed to introduce students to the complexities of social media marketing through revealing foundational theories and associated concepts of collective behavior, social influence, and social media marketing.
 This is essentially a marketing strategy course.
-The primary focus of this course will be on understanding: consumers ¿ social interactions, the impact technology has on marketplace relationships, the various social media channels available to marketers, how to build social media marketing strategies, and how to track their effectiveness.
+The primary focus of this course will be on understanding: consumers; social interactions, the impact technology has on marketplace relationships, the various social media channels available to marketers, how to build social media marketing strategies, and how to track their effectiveness.
 Our levels of analysis will shift from individuals to collectives.
-You will be responsible for conducting primary and secondary research, recognizing course theories in action, creating effective social media marketing campaigns, and managing social media marketing efforts.
+You will be responsible for conducting primary and secondary research, recognizing course theories in action, creating effective social media marketing efforts.